alifsemi/alif_ml-embedded-evaluation-kit/model_conditioning_examples/Readme.md

 drop when using post-training quantization is usually minimal.
 After post-training quantization is complete you will have a fully quantized TensorFlow Lite model.

-If you are targetting an Arm Ethos-U55 NPU then the output TensorFlow Lite file will also need to be passed through the Vela compiler for further optimizations before it can be used.
+If you are targetting an Arm® Ethos-U NPU then the output TensorFlow Lite file will also need to be passed through the Vela compiler for further optimizations before it can be used.

 ### Quantization aware training